av1-community-contributors/codec-wiki/docs/terms-of-use.md

 2. Licensing

-Unless otherwise stated, the site's contributors and/or its licensors own the intellectual property rights for all material on the AV1 Community Wiki.
+Unless otherwise stated, the site's contributors and/or its licensors own the intellectual property rights for all material on the Codec Wiki.
 All intellectual property is distributed under CC BY-SA 4.0 unless it is specified otherwise.
 You may assess the terms & conditions of this Creative Commons license via this link: https://creativecommons.org/licenses/by-sa/4.0/.
-Using assets and/or intellectual property from the AV1 Community Wiki site is subject to these terms unless otherwise specified.
+Using assets and/or intellectual property from the Codec Wiki site is subject to these terms unless otherwise specified.

 Under CC BY-SA 4.0, you may: